 Deviled Eggs are the perfect appetizer for any party or holiday gathering.
 You won't believe how simple these are to make.
 Only four ingredients stand between you and Deviled Egg glory.

 The yolks are mixed with mayonnaise and flavored with mustard and a little dill pickle juice.
-I’ve tried different recipes for deviled eggs with all kinds of things mixed into the yolks like bacon, ham, green onions, herbs, etc but no recipe beats Bev’s.
+I’ve tried different recipes for deviled eggs with all kinds of things mixed into the yolks like bacon, ham, green onions, herbs, etc., but I think is simple is best.

-They’re not overly fussy or complicated.
+Deviled Eggs should not be overly fussy or complicated.
 It’s just a wonderfully simple pleasure.
 I love making these for Thanksgiving as they are a great way to keep all the hungry mouths out of the kitchen before the food is ready!

 Give this recipe a try, and you’ll find a whole new appreciation for the humble Deviled Egg.
 Let me know how it goes in the comments section below and be sure to check out my Thanksgiving post for my full menu and helpful planning tips.

 - 1 dozen eggs

 - 1.5 Tb French's yellow mustard

 - Salt and pepper to taste